 We are thankful to get to work with the wonderful team at GreenStar, and for our years of work together.

 By The Numbers

 - 15% more pages viewed per visitor

 - 22% more time spent on site per visitor

 - Clicks on flyers for sales / events / news up 315%

-- Just 15 hours needed by GreenStar’s team to launch
+- Just 15 hours were needed by GreenStar’s team to launch

-- 950 page views on special vote page in first month
+- 950 page views on the special vote page in the first month

-- Content management features which are easy to use and ensure 0 outdated flyers, news updates, or job postings
+- Content management features that are easy to use and ensure 0 outdated flyers, news updates, or job postings

 “Sam!
 Thank you for a swift and painless re-launch, it looks great… Y’all are AWESOME! thank you, thank you, thank you” – Scott Lawhead, Marketing Manager